 Advantest's annual goodwill impairment analysis indicated no impairments of goodwill.
 In order to evaluate the sensitivity of the fair value calculations on the goodwill impairment analysis, Advantest applied a hypothetical and approximate 10% decrease to the fair value of each reporting unit.
-As a result of the sensitivity analysis, as of March 31, 2013, Advantest does not have any reporting units that are at risk that the carrying amount of the reporting unit would reasonably likely exceed its fair value.
+As a result of the sensitivity analysis, as of March 31, 2014, Advantest does not have any reporting units that are at risk that the carrying amount of the reporting unit would reasonably likely exceed its fair value.

-Intangible assets primarily consist of customer relationships, patented technologies, developed technologies and other intangible assets.
-Advantest has estimated the weighted average amortization period for the customer relationship, patented technologies and developed technologies to be 8 years, 9 years and 8 years, respectively.
-The weighted average amortization period for all intangible assets is approximately 8 years.
+Intangible assets primarily consist of customer relationships and other intangible assets.
+Advantest has estimated the weighted average amortization period for the customer relationships relating to services to be 7 years.
+The weighted average amortization period for all intangible assets is approximately 6 years.